mozilla/addons-linter/docs/rules.md

 # Validator Rules

-This is automatically published at http://mozilla.github.io/addons-validator/.
+This document is automatically published on [github pages](http://mozilla.github.io/addons-validator/).
-To update the rules update `docs/rules.md` in the [github repo](https://github.com/mozilla/addons-validator).
+To update it edit `docs/rules.md` in the
+[github repo](https://github.com/mozilla/addons-validator).